Enichan/Arenas/README.md

 - All memory is dumped when calling `Clear` or `Dispose` on an arena instance
 - Memory reuse via per-type freelists
 - Managed C# code can reference unmanaged structs via the `UnmanagedRef<T>` type
-- Unmanaged C# code can reference managed structs via the `ManagedRef` types
+- Unmanaged C# code can reference managed structs via the `ManagedRef` type
 - Managed references are kept alive by the arena via reference counting

 ## Potential future work